edge-cloud/www.edge-cloud.net/_posts/2020-05-01-tgw-multicast-intro.md

 # Multicast

+Let's have a look at the basics of IP Multicasting and IP Multicast on AWS.

 ## What is IP Multicasting

 With IP Multicasting a source host can send a single packet to hundreds or thousands of hosts at the same time.
 All this works over a route network - e.g. the Internet.
 The replication of the source packet along with tracking of destination membership happens inside of the network itself, instead of the application (See Figure 1).

 {% include figure image_path="/content/uploads/2020/05/Multicast-IPMulticast.png" caption="Figure 1: IP Multicasting with source host, rendezvous point and multicast receiver." %}

 For this to work the source host addresses the packet with a Multicast Address from the range of 224.0.0.0 through 239.255.255.255.
 Each Multicast Address specifies a Multicast group to which other hosts can subscribe to.
 Such a group can have between one and an unlimited number of members as neither hosts nor routers maintain a list of all members.
 Instead the source host send the packet to an initial router, called the rendezvous point (RP), which serves as the root of a tree-like multicast distribution.
-With that the most common [transport layer](https://en.wikipedia.org/wiki/Transport_layer) protocol to use multicast addressing is [User Datagram Protocol (UDP)](https://en.wikipedia.org/wiki/User_Datagram_Protocol).
+The most common [transport layer](https://en.wikipedia.org/wiki/Transport_layer) protocol to use multicast addressing is [User Datagram Protocol (UDP)](https://en.wikipedia.org/wiki/User_Datagram_Protocol).

 ## Multicast and AWS Transit Gateway